CarsonEliasen/CarsonEliasen/index.md

 ## Design Thinking Experience

 ### Background
 I've been in design thinking education for three years, where I started as a teaching assisstant.
 As I grew in the program, I was able to start developing my own tools and refining them through student feedback.
-Right now, I'm working on developing k12 workshops for schools in the area to start experiencing design thinking early in their acedemic career.
+Right now, I'm working on developing k12 workshops for students attending schools in the area to start experiencing design thinking early in their acedemic career.

 <img src = "https://github.com/CarsonEliasen/CarsonEliasen/blob/gh-pages/assets/images/RDC-2022-PivotGrid-v2.png?raw=true" width = "350" style = "margin: 25px 25px 25px 25px" align = "left">